prithvikings/HingeDev_Frontend/README.md

 - Refractor our code to add constants file + create a component folder
 - You should not be access other routes without login
 - If token is not present, redirect user to login page
+- Logout feature
+- Get the feed and add the feed in the store
+- build the user card on feed
+- Edit Profile feature
+- Show Toast message on save of profile
+- see all my connections

 Body